markussackmann/extension-redis-single/README.md

-## Lucee Redis Cache Extension
+## Lucee Redis Single Cache Extension

+Clone of https://github.com/lucee/extension-redis and adapted to redis single.

 The redis driver is based on Jedis.
 While this is a very robust driver and Redis is amaxing this project has to be considered in Beta stage.
 Feel free to fork it and provide your feedbacks.

 ### Installation

-Install the extension from the Lucee extension store in Lucee admin.
+Clone repository.
+cd extension-redis-single
+ant modern
+Upload dist/modern/redisdb-extension.lex in Lucee Admin - Extension - Applications.

 Please note that the extension is installable only in the *server* admin.
 This means that is not possible to install it for a single web context.

 ### Create and configure the cache